 The Art of Audience Communication with Visual Content

 Quite often, design and copy are seen as separate bodies.
-However, Kathryn and Justin both highlight the importance of the two working in tandem.
+However, Kathryn and our designer both highlight the importance of the two working in tandem.
 Without this relationship of both copy and design, the brand’s personality and key messages could be lost by their desired audience.

 Value of Website Design